cures-hub/cures-condec-eclipse/README.md

 1. Update the pom.xml in the main/parent folder (add new dependency or update the version of an existing dependency, such as jira-rest-java-client-core from 4.0.0 to 5.2.2).
 Do not change the nested pom.xml files.
 (There are four pom.xml files in total.)
 2. Delete the contents of the de.uhd.ifi.se.decision.management.eclipse/lib folder
-3. Run `maven clean package -DskipTests` which will refill the lib folder including the new or updated dependencies.
+3. Run `mvn clean package -DskipTests` which will refill the lib folder including the new or updated dependencies.
+(It might fail but the dependencies are copied into de.uhd.ifi.se.decision.management.eclipse/lib, that is fine.)
 4. Update the .classpath of the de.uhd.ifi.se.decision.management.eclipse project.
 Add all .jar-files in the lib folder and export them so that they can be found by the test project.
 5. Update the `MANIFEST.MF` and the `build.properties` using the Eclipse GUI.
 Navigate to `Runtime` and add all libraries as `Exported Packages` and make sure that the `Classpath` contains all .jar files.
 6. Make sure that the file `MANIFEST.MF` contains the entry `Bundle-ClassPath: .,`.